Suspense ends: Tejasvi Surya is BJP’s choice from Bangalore South

 Deve Gowda, Parameshwara address joint pressmeet amid rebellion in Tumkur Congress

 The BJP also declared Ashwat Narain as the candidate from Bangalore Rural.
-Repack Sharma would contest the Nowgong seat from Assam, while Rajveer Singh Balmiki is the BJP's candidate from Hathras in Uttar Pradesh.
+Rupak Sarmah would contest the Nowgong seat from Assam, while Rajveer Singh Balmiki is the BJP's candidate from Hathras in Uttar Pradesh.

 In another development, the Congress has fielded Krishna Byre Gowda from Bangalore North.
 He will take on D Sadananda Gowda of the BJP.